-Standard Description Effective Date Impact on Financial Statements ASU 2018-02, Reporting Comprehensive Income (Topic 220)-Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income The amendments to Topic 220 provide an option to reclassify stranded tax effects within AOCI to retained earnings in each period in which the effect of the change in the U.S. federal corporate income tax rate in the Tax Act of 2017 (or portion thereof) is recorded. (with early adoption The Company elected to early adopt the ASU as of December 31, 2017 and reclassified \$301 million from AOCI into retained earnings related to the impact of the Tax Act of 2017.
+Standard Description Effective Date Impact on Financial Statements ASU 2018-02, Reporting Comprehensive Income (Topic 220)- Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income The amendments to Topic 220 provide an option to reclassify stranded tax effects within AOCI to retained earnings in each period in which the effect of the change in the U.S. federal corporate income tax rate in the Tax Act of 2017 (or portion thereof) is recorded.
+January 1, 2019 applied in the period of adoption (with early adoption permitted) The Company elected to early adopt the ASU as of December 31, 2017 and reclassified \$301 million from AOCI into retained earnings related to the impact of the Tax Act of 2017.
 See Notes 10 and 13.
-ASU 2017-12, Derivatives and Hedging (Topic 815): Targeted Improvements to Accounting for Hedging Activities The amendments to Topic 815 (i) refine and expand the criteria for achieving hedge accounting on certain hedging strategies, (ii) require the earnings effect of the hedging instrument be presented in the same line item in which the earnings effect of the hedged item is reported, and (iii) eliminate the requirement to separately measure and report hedge ineffectiveness. modified retrospective method (with early The Company does not expect a material impact on its financial statements from adoption of the new guidance.
+ASU 2017-12, Derivatives and Hedging (Topic 815): Targeted Improvements to Accounting for Hedging Activities The amendments to Topic 815 (i) refine and expand the criteria for achieving hedge accounting on certain hedging strategies, (ii) require the earnings effect of the hedging instrument be presented in the same line item in which the earnings effect of the hedged item is reported, and (iii) eliminate the requirement to separately measure and report hedge ineffectiveness.
+January 1, 2019 using modified retrospective method (with early adoption permitted) The Company does not expect a material impact on its financial statements from adoption of the new guidance.
 ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments The amendments to Topic 326 replace the incurred loss impairment methodology for certain financial instruments with one that reflects expected credit losses based on historical loss information, current conditions, and reasonable and supportable forecasts.
-The new guidance also requires that an OTTI on a debt security will be recognized as an allowance going forward, such that improvements in expected future cash flows after an impairment will no longer be reflected as a prospective yield adjustment through net investment income, but rather a reversal of the previous impairment and recognized through realized investment gains and losses. the modified retrospective method (with early adoption permitted beginning January 1, 2019) The Company is currently evaluating the impact of this guidance on its financial statements.
+The new guidance also requires that an OTTI on a debt security will be recognized as an allowance going forward, such that improvements in expected future cash flows after an impairment will no longer be reflected as a prospective yield adjustment through net investment income, but rather a reversal of the previous impairment and recognized through realized investment gains and losses.
+January 1, 2020 using the modified retrospective method (with early adoption permitted beginning January 1, 2019) The Company is currently evaluating the impact of this guidance on its financial statements.
 The Company expects the most significant impacts to be earlier recognition of impairments on mortgage loan investments.
-ASU 2016-02, Leases - Topic 842 The new guidance will require a lessee to recognize assets and liabilities for leases with lease terms of more than 12 months.
+ASU 2016-02, Leases - Topic 842 assets and liabilities for leases with lease terms of more than 12 months.
 Leases would be classified as finance or operating leases and both types of leases will be recognized on the balance sheet.
-Lessor accounting will remain largely unchanged from current guidance except for certain targeted changes.
-The amendments also require new qualitative and quantitative disclosures. the modified retrospective method (with early adoption The Company is currently evaluating the impact of this guidance on its financial statements, with implementation efforts focused on the review of its existing lease contracts, as well as identification of other contracts that may fall under the scope of the new guidance.
-ASU 2016-01, Financial Instruments - Overall: Recognition and Measurement of Financial Assets and Financial Liabilities The new guidance changes the current accounting guidance related to (i) the classification and measurement of certain equity investments, (ii) the presentation of changes in the fair value of financial liabilities measured under the FVO that are due to instrument-specific credit risk, and (iii) certain disclosures associated with the fair value of financial instruments.
-Additionally, there will no longer be a requirement to assess equity securities for impairment since such securities will be measured at fair value through net income. the modified retrospective method Effective January 1, 2018 the Company will carry available-for-sale equity securities and partnerships and joint ventures accounted for under the cost method at fair value with changes in fair value recognized in net income.
+Lessor accounting January 1, 2019 using the modified retrospective method (with early adoption permitted) The Company is currently evaluating the impact of this guidance on its financial statements, with implementation efforts focused on the review of its existing lease contracts, as well as identification of other contracts that may fall under the scope of the new guidance.
+ASU 2016-01, Financial Instruments - Overall: Recognition and Measurement of Financial Assets and Financial Liabilities measurement of certain equity investments, (ii) the Effective January 1, 2018 the Company will carry available-forsale equity securities and partnerships and joint ventures accounted for under the cost method at fair value with changes in fair value recognized in net income.
 The Company will reclassify unrealized gains related to equity securities of \$19 million from AOCI to opening retained earnings.
 Additionally, the Company will adjust the carrying value of partnerships and joint ventures, previously accounted for under the cost method, from cost to fair value, resulting in a \$9 million increase to retained earnings.